Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Experimental Setup

 \subsection{Models}

-We leveraged two model families as our backbone models: Llama and Qwen.
+We leveraged two open-source model families as our backbone models: Llama and Qwen.
 In addition, we used an embedding model as initialization for our supervised selector approach.

 \paragraph{Llama~3.3~70B Instruct} \citep{grattafiori2024llama3herdmodels} is a well-established open-source LLM that achieves strong performance across a wide range of tasks.
-We use this model as our non-reasoning Llama-based LLM backbone. \paragraph{DeepSeek Distill Llama~R1~70B} is a distilled version of the DeepSeek~R1~600B model, trained using Llama~3.3~70B as the base architecture~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-Since no official reasoning-oriented models have been released within the Llama family, we adopt this model as our Llama-based reasoning LLM backbone. \paragraph{Qwen3~32B} is the largest dense model in the Qwen~3 family and supports both non-reasoning (\textit{no-think}) and reasoning (\textit{think}) inference modes~\cite{yang2025qwen3technicalreport}.
-This model is particularly well suited to our experiments, as it allows inference with and without reasoning traces while achieving performance comparable to Llama~70B. \paragraph{Qwen~3~8B~Embedding} \citep{qwen3embedding} is a pretrained embedding model that achieves state-of-the-art performance across a wide range of downstream tasks.
+We use this model as our non-reasoning Llama-based LLM backbone.

+\paragraph{DeepSeek Distill Llama~R1~70B} is a distilled version of the DeepSeek~R1~600B model, trained using Llama~3.3~70B as base ~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+Since no official reasoning-oriented models have been released within the Llama family, we adopt this model as our Llama-based reasoning LLM backbone.

+\paragraph{Qwen3~32B} is the largest dense model in the Qwen~3 family and supports both non-reasoning (\textit{no-think}) and reasoning (\textit{think}) inference modes~\cite{yang2025qwen3technicalreport}.
+This model is particularly well suited to our experiments, as it allows inference with and without reasoning traces while achieving performance comparable to Llama~70B.

+\paragraph{Qwen3~8B~Embedding} \citep{qwen3embedding} is a pretrained embedding model that achieves state-of-the-art performance across a wide range of downstream tasks.
 We build our reward model on top of this backbone, leveraging its rich semantic representations for reward modeling.
 To adapt the model to our setting, we add a feed-forward projection head that maps the embedding representation to a single scalar value, which is used as the reward score during inference.